mmonj/class-notes/docs/CSCI 381 - Python/review/final-problem-sets1.md

    &nbsp;

-5. What does this generator expression produce?
-Does the print statement output a list of integers?
+5. Is there a syntax error in this code?
+If not, determine the output:

    ```python
    gen = ((x * y,) for x in range(2) for y in range(2))